 "An extremely well done documentary with very good educational value...makes a strong case why we should start growing industrial hemp."
 Anil Netravali, Professor of Fiber Science, Cornell University

-BRINGING IT HOME makes the case for all the benefits of a misunderstood plant that will leave viewers wondering: why aren't we growing it here?
+This film makes the case for all the benefits of a plant that will leave viewers wondering: why aren't we using it more for a healthier planet?

 Grade Level: 10 - 12, College Adults

 US Release Date: 2014